peteroupc/peteroupc.github.io/randomfunc.md

 **Example:** If `p` is 0.5 and `successes` is 1, the negative binomial distribution models the task "Flip a coin until you get tails, then count the number of heads."

-The following implementation of the negative binomial distribution allows `successes` to be an integer or a non-integer.
+The following implementation of the negative binomial distribution allows `successes` to be an integer or a non-integer (and implements a distribution also known as the _P&oacute;lya distribution_).

     METHOD NegativeBinomial(successes, p)
         // Must be 0 or greater